-PwC's Oil and Gas Deals practice invites you to join us for a webcast on January 28 at 1pm CST titled Full-year M&A update.
+PwC's Oil and Gas Deals practice invites you to join us for a webcast on April 28 at 1pm CDT titled First quarter M&A update.

 One hour of CPE credit will be offered to those individuals viewing the webcast live.

 Please email email@example.com if you have any questions.
 We look forward to your participation.